ikiruneo/Futsal-Manager/README.md

 2. **Main Menu Options:**
    - `1.
 Play Match` — Play the next league match (if the season is ongoing).
    - `2.
-Sell Players` — View your squad and optionally sell players.
+Manage Team` — View and manage your squad, including selling players.
    - `3.
 Show Table` — View the current league standings.
    - `0.
 Quit` — Exit the game.

 3. **Match Day:**
    - See your opponent's average skill and energy.
    - Select 5 players by their numbers to form your starting lineup.
+   - Experience a real-time match simulation with live updates.
    - After the match, see the result, awarded money, and updated league table.
    - Buy a new random player if you wish (and can afford it).